Skip to main content

 Guide generated from official sources when available.
 Always confirm requirements on the authority’s official site.

-Form I-526E is designed for investors pooling their resources with other qualified immigrants within a USCIS-designated regional center.
-This form is used to petition for immigrant status under section 203(b)(5) of the Immigration and Nationality Act, specifically for participants in the regional center program, as detailed in the [Immigrant Petition by Standalone Investor](/en/united-states/forms/i-526) guide and the EB-5 Immigrant Investor Visa guide.
+Form I-526E is utilized by investors who combine their investments with other eligible immigrants in the regional center program.
+This form is a petition for immigrant status in the U.S. under section 203(b)(5) of the Immigration and Nationality Act, as detailed in the [Immigrant Petition by Standalone Investor](/en/united-states/forms/i-526) guide.

 Quick answers